perazaharmonics/Java-OOD/README.md

-# jsignal
+# jOOD
-A collection of Fast DSP algorithms implemented in Java
+A collection of my Assignment for Object Oriented Design Class